Browse Journals and Peer-Reviewed Series

 Teaching/Writing: The Journal of Writing Teacher Education (English)

-Teaching/Writing: The Journal of Writing Teacher Education is a peer reviewed journal focusing on issues of writing teacher education – the development, education, and mentoring of prospective, new, and experienced teachers of writing at all levels.
-The journal draws from composition studies – writing program administrators, writing across-the-curriculum specialists, and other teaching mentors; English education – including voices from secondary and elementary teacher educators at both the graduate and undergraduate levels; and from teacher educators from K-12 settings -- including leaders and mentors in the National Writing Project and those in high school, middle school, and elementary school English leadership positions.
+Teaching/Writing: The Journal of Writing Teacher Education is a peer-reviewed journal focusing on issues of writing teacher education – the development, education, and mentoring of prospective, new, and experienced teachers of writing at all levels.
+The journal will draw from English education – including voices from secondary and elementary teacher educators at both the graduate and undergraduate levels; from teacher educators in K-12 settings -- including leaders and mentors in the National Writing Project and those in high school, middle school, and elementary school English leadership positions; and from composition studies – including writing program administrators, writing across-the-curriculum specialists, and other teaching mentors.
+This journal is designed to create a rigorous, respected scholarly space for writing teacher education scholarship.

 Transference (World Languages and Literatures)